What is the Difference Between LCD and OLED Screens?

 What is an OLED screen?

 Over the past few years, many companies have been switching to newer screen technology: OLED displays.
 OLED, which stands for organic light-emitting diode, is being used on all of the latest flagship devices.
 They tout amazing contrast of color, they’re lighter and flexible and tend to be more efficient than LCDs.
-OLED technology is being used for curved edge phones like the Galaxy S10+ and the Galaxy S20, S20+, and S20 Ultra 5G.
-OLEDs have also been used in folding smartphone displays like the Samsung Galaxy Fold, the new Motorola razr smart flip phone, and the Samsung Galaxy Z Flip.
+OLED technology is being used for curved edge phones like we see in the Samsung Galaxy, OnePlus phones, and some other Android brands.
+OLEDs have also been used in folding smartphone displays like the Samsung Galaxy Z Fold and Flip line up, the Motorola razr smart flip phone, and the Google Pixel Fold phones.

 Which phones have OLED screens?